SciELO - Scientific Electronic Library Online

 Aim:

-Family transmission of Hansen’s disease is a well-established fact; although transmissibilityis low, intra-household contacts of untreated sick people are a high-riskgroup.
-The objective of the study was to identify common sociodemographic, cultural,and clinical characteristics in family groups with a history of Hansen’s disease, as an input to improve leprosy treatment.
+Leprosy transmission within family groups is a well-established fact.
+Although transmissibility is low, household contacts are high-risk population.
+The aim of the study was to identify common sociodemographic, cultural and clinical characteristics in family groups with history of Hansen’s disease as an input to improve treatment.

-A qualitative study was conducted, using the technique of semi-structured indepth interviews, based on an interview guide developed, and taking as reference sociodemographic, social, and cultural factors related to diagnosis and treatment.
-Twenty-five adults between 23 and 88 years of age, of both sexes, serviced by the Costa Rican public health system were selected.
-Genograms were used to identify family members with a history of the disease.
+A qualitative study was carried out, using in-depth semi-structured interview technique based on leprosy diagnosis and treatment in sociodemographic, social and cultural context.
+A total of 25 adults between 23 and 88 years of age included both sexes attended by Costa Rican public health care system were selected.
+Genograms were used to identify family history of disease.

 Results:

-The study showed that 12 participants came from 3 family groups; two groups with three generations affected.
-The participants were diagnosed at economically active ages of life.
-In addition, they were engaged in manual occupations, with low educational levels and the Christian religion.
-At the time of the interview, they were aware of the family history.
-The clinical presentation in the three family groups was lepromatous leprosy.
-One case of spousal leprosy was identified, and one 15-year-old female participant was diagnosed.
+The study shows that 12 participants came from 3 family groups; two of them with third affected generation.
+The participants were diagnosed in economically active periods of life, work in manual occupations, with low level of education and Christians.
+At the time of the interview, participants knew the family history.
+The clinical presentation form was lepromatouse leprosy.
+A conjugal leprosy and a 15-year-old participant at diagnosis were identified.

 Conclusions:

-The study identified common sociodemographic, cultural, and clinicalcharacteristics of family groups, which showed the need to strengthen contact surveillance in families with new cases.
+The study identified common sociodemographic, cultural and clinical characteristics of family groups that demonstrate the need to strengthen contact surveillance efforts in families with new cases.

-Palavras-chave : Leproso; prevention; family relationships; Costa Rica.
+Palavras-chave : Leprosy; prevention; family relations; Costa Rica..